JosuaKrause/searchspace/README.md

 [![The euclidean distance forming voronoi regions.](media/thumbnail.png)](https://josuakrause.github.io/searchspace/)

 This visualization shows distances of various similarity functions in a 2D vector space.
+Choose the distance function from the menu or use the number keys to quickly switch between them.
 You can add and remove points interactively.
 Boundaries of closest neighbor regions are shown in red.
 Read more about it on [Medium](https://medium.com/@josua.krause/aff7667da6cc?source=friends_link&sk=1a7e02ec41f35b625fe5eb08da8623cb).